tojo/ansible-pi-playbooks/INSTALL_OS.md

 	Unmount of all volumes on disk2 was successful

-Copy minibian image on the SD card
+Copy Raspbian lite image on the SD card

-	sudo dd bs=1m if=2015-11-12-jessie-minibian.img of=/dev/disk2
+	sudo dd bs=1m if=2016-09-23-raspbian-jessie-lite.img of=/dev/disk2

 Eject the card.